ssandrews/Smoldyn/docs/user-guide/getting-started.md

 bimolecular reactions that occur with one molecule on each side of the system.
 This will probably yield a negligible improvement in results, but nevertheless removes a potential artifact.
-This is illustrated in the example S3\_space/bounds2.txt.
+This is illustrated in the example `S3_space/bounds2.txt`.

-**Time**
+### Time

 A simulation runs for a fixed amount of simulated time, using constant length time steps.
-The simulation starting time is set with time\_start and the stopping time is set with time\_stop.
-For simulations that are interrupted and then continued, the time\_now statement allows the initial time to be set to a value that is intermediate between the starting and stopping times.
+The simulation starting time is set with time_start and the stopping time is set with time_stop.
+For simulations that are interrupted and then continued, the time_now statement allows the initial time to be set to a value that is intermediate between the starting and stopping times.

-The size of the time step is set easily enough with time\_step, although knowing what value to use is an art.
+The size of the time step is set easily enough with time_step, although knowing what value to use is an art.
 Smoldyn always becomes more accurate, and runs more slowly, as shorter time steps are used.
 Thus, an important rule for picking a time step size is to compare the results